Ante Rebić

-He began his senior career at RNK Split, and in 2013 signed for Serie A club Fiorentina for an undisclosed fee.
-He spent most of his time there out on loan to RB Leipzig, Hellas Verona, and Eintracht Frankfurt, before joining the later permanently in July 2018.
+Rebić began his senior career at RNK Split, and in 2013 signed for Serie A club Fiorentina for an undisclosed fee.
+He spent most of his time there out on loan to RB Leipzig, Hellas Verona, and Eintracht Frankfurt, before joining the latter permanently in July 2018.
 In September 2019, he returned to Italian football, joining AC Milan, initially on a two-year loan, before joining permanently a year later.

 Rebić made his senior international debut for Croatia in 2013.
 That same year, he was voted Croatian Football Hope of the Year.
 He represented them at the FIFA World Cup in 2014 and 2018, reaching the final of the latter, as well as at the UEFA Euro 2020.

 Club career

 Youth levels

 Rebić started his career playing at youth level for Vinjani before he moved to Imotski in 2008, where he spent two seasons.
 After his good performances at a tournament in Italy in 2010, where he went with Hajduk Split youth team, Rebić was brought to RNK Split by Darko Butorović.